CfSOtago/GREENGridData/dataProcessing/gridSpy/README.md

  * cleans the data
  * saves the data for each household to 1 file
  * saves meta data on each file processed
- * saves two checkPlots for each household as a very useful eye-ball of data quality and power demand profiles
+ * saves several checkPlots for each household as a very useful eye-ball of data quality, circuit labels and power demand profiles

 The code makes extensive use of package functions.
 You will need to look at the [package function code](../../R/) to understand what has been done.
-If you want to use the data processing code in this directory, the makeFile.R runs everything.
+You will _not_ be able to run this code without access to the original Grid Spy data held on University of Otago's restricted-access High-Capacity Storage [(HCS) filestore](https://www.otago.ac.nz/its/services/hosting/otago068353.html).

 # imputeTotalPower.R
-This script imputes the total power demand per household for each 1 minute period.
-It uses one of two circuits-to-sum files from the /data folder to do so.
+This script imputes the total power demand per household for each 1 minute period and creates a new data file with the total appended to the cleaned data.
+This data is _not_ in the [reshare archive held on the UK Data Service](http://reshare.ukdataservice.ac.uk/853334/) as you can create it easily from the archived data using this code.

+It uses a circuits-to-sum definition file from the /data folder to do so.
 Reports on the results of doing so can be found at https://cfsotago.github.io/GREENGridData/.

 # Issues